-All references to insurance contracts in these condensed consolidated financial statements apply to insurance and reinsurance contracts held unless specifically stated otherwise.
+All references to insurance contracts in these condensed consolidated financial statements apply to insurance and reinsurance contracts issued or acquired and reinsurance contracts held unless specifically stated otherwise.

 (c) Unit of account

 The Group manages insurance contracts issued by product lines within an operating segment, where each product line includes contracts that are subject to similar risks.
 All insurance contracts within a product line represent a portfolio of contracts.
 Each portfolio is further disaggregated into groups of contracts that are issued within a calendar year (annual cohorts) and are: